Curriculum Overview: An Expectant Easter

 An Expectant Easter is available as both a digital download and hard copy.
 The hard copy includes:

-- 1 spiral-bound Teacher Guide with daily lesson plans and hands-on connections
+- Spiral-bound Teacher Guide with daily lesson plans and hands-on connections

-- 1 spiral-bound Narration Notebook (make sure to order an extra one for each child!)
+- Spiral-bound Narration Notebook (make sure to order an extra one for each child!)

 - 1 set of Student Sheets including display sheets for the memory verse, art, hymns, poems, copy work, and menu inserts

 If you are short on time (or printer ink!)
-I suggest the hard copy!
-But if you’re able to print at home (or somewhere local!) the digital option might be a better fit for your family.
+I suggest the hard copy.
+But if you’re able to print at home or locally, the digital option might be a better fit for your family.

 What a week of An Expectant Easter looks like